zikunz/nus-online-judge/README.md

 ## Contributing

 Contributions to WolframCode are welcome!
-Whether you're fixing bugs, adding features, or improving documentation, your help is appreciated.
+Whether you are fixing bugs, adding features, or improving documentation, your help is appreciated.

 ### Contribution Guidelines